SideControlJS/README_Generator/README.md

 * [Questions](#questions)

 ## Installation
-You'll need to have node.js, use inquirer, and npm.
+You will need node.js, npm, and inquirer to run the app.

 ## Usage
-in the terminal, run "node index.js" to start the app, and answer the promts.
+In your terminal you'll run "node index.js" to start the app, and answer the prompts.

 ## License
 This project is covered under the MIT license.